-Figure 3.6: The signal length, as well as the start of energy input and end of energy input can be determined with the sliders shown.
+Figure T1.6: The signal length, as well as the start of energy input and end of energy input can be determined with the sliders shown.

-Figure 3.7 shows options to implement the balance of excitatory and inhibitory neurons to the model, whereas excitatory integration of neighbour energy is balanced by inhibitory neurons, as otherwise the energy is constantly increasing and the model collapses.
+Fig. T1.7 shows options to implement the balance of excitatory and inhibitory neurons to the model, whereas excitatory integration of neighbour energy is balanced by inhibitory neurons, as otherwise the energy is constantly increasing and the model collapses.
 There are the sliders damping (1), marginextradamping (2), slopev_damping (3), NI_slopev (4), slopeo_damping (5), NI_slopeo (6), ratio_neighbour_activation (7), ratio_inhibition_activation1 (8).
-According to Figure 2 and the mathematical description of the model, there are several steps in the main algorithm that can be influenced.
+According to Fig. 2c and the mathematical description of the model, there are several steps in the main algorithm that can be influenced.
 Most important is the integration of the neighbouring energy that is set here to 2.65 (NI_slopev).
 A value >=2.7 will generate an exponential increase of energy and frequency and causes the processing to collapse.
 With increasing number of neighbours, that value has to be adjusted.
 However, close to the maximum of NI_slopev the generation of frequencies close to the Nyquist frequency are permitted.
 Slopev_damping has the reciprocal effect as NI_slopev.
 This is also valid for NI_slopeo and slopo_damping.

-The inhibition of slopeo is a damping of integrated slopev and damping is the inhibition of integrated slopeo, as described in Figure 2.
+The inhibition of slopeo is a damping of integrated slopev and damping is the inhibition of integrated slopeo, as described in Fig. 2c.
 The regulation of slopev is variable, although a NI_slopeo > 1 accompanied by a slopeo_damping of 1, or a damping < 0 both result in amplification of energy and system collapse.
-Those described system collapses that a linked to exceeding distinct borders of ratios of inhibitory and excitatory neurons resemble the signalling pattern of epilepsy (see Figure S5).
+Those described system collapses that a linked to exceeding distinct borders of ratios of inhibitory and excitatory neurons resemble the signalling pattern of epilepsy (see Fig. S5).

 Frequency coding is very stable.
 Even changing the balance between excitatory and inhibitory neurons can still ensure a stable frequency processing.
-Most of those modulatory function described in Figure 3.7 are constantly convoluting the processed function.
+Most of those modulatory function described in Fig. T1.7 are constantly convoluting the processed function.
 As long as the ratios of convoluting functions stay constant during a coding period, the frequency coded signals are equally modulated and the relations of energy change stay the same.
 Yet, a time dependent change of the modulatory function can alter coding packages differently and shift the frequency.

-Despite there are still some changes, as the decrease of NI_slopev functions like a lowpass filter.
-Decreasing the ratio of ratio_neighbour_activation and ratio_inhibition_activation1, simulates the increase of inhibitory neuron activity and likewise increases gamma firing (Figure S4).
+Required are then some further changes, as the decrease of the NI_slopev functions acts like a lowpass filter (Fig. 3a).
+Decreasing the ratio of ratio_neighbour_activation and ratio_inhibition_activation1, simulates the increase of inhibitory neuron activity and likewise increases gamma firing (Fig. S4).